You Must See This City

 The Corniche beachfront is pristine and absolutely immaculate.
 Manicured to precision, staff pick up anything slightly untoward on the sand and rake it regularly.
 It’s one of the cleanest beaches I’ve ever seen.
 Chairs and umbrellas are placed in perfect alignment.
 Private beaches are also available for a small charge, if you prefer.

-Beautiful cafes are on the beach to enjoy too.
-It is very pretty here and the water is unreal.
-Certainly is a great spot to hang out a while.
+There are beautiful cafes on the beach for you to enjoy too.
+It is very pretty here and the water is an unreal colour.
+It certainly is a great spot to hang out and bask in this delightful seaside setting.
+I spend quite a few hours here.

 On my first trip here I was talked into going on a Desert Safari.
-We were picked up from our hotel, taken to join a bunch of other poor unsuspecting folk, bundled into cross country vehicles, and driven out to the middle of nowhere, literally, where there is nothing but sand as far as the eye can see.
+I was a little less than enthusiastic, not really knowing what it would entail.
+We were picked up from our hotel, taken to join a bunch of other poor unsuspecting folk, bundled into cross-country vehicles, and driven out to the middle of nowhere, literally, where there is nothing but sand as far as the eye can see.
 Immediately I panicked, as we could be left out here to die in 50°C heat!
 Ok, a bit overdramatic, I know.

 Then we were off, dune bashing, with our thrill-seeker driver, who was out to scare the life out of me.
 Here in the desert, there are no road rules, they can drive as mad as they want.
 Who’s gonna police this shit?
 The crazy desert thrashing went on for about an hour!
 I was hanging on for dear life, meanwhile everyone in the car was laughing at my distress, including my dear beloved.